The Problem Of Ego

 More about personal experiences of awakening….I so enjoy hearing these, and here is a video I’ve posted before, but what the heck, it’s unique 🙂

-For myself it was eight years ago when ego dissolution occurred.
+For myself it was eight years ago (around 2007) when ego dissolution occurred.
 One day, the person that had been living my life including all the definitions, roles, values and judgments that had been important to me were suddenly meaningless, and instead there was this nothingness, a space.
 This empty space gradually became synonomous with bliss, silence and God.
-There was a direct experience one night.
+There was a direct experience of the Divine one night.
 My cynicism of the intangible, lack of faith and attachment to thinking lost their truth, value and fun.
 So things felt pretty different after that.
 But the roles are needed to function in daily life so the game gets played.
 It just takes a while for it all to become integrated.
 It is not always easy to describe with words the experience or what happened, so I’ll just leave it at that for now – also time to sign off now – till soon!